This year, we’re bringing it back to the basics.

 On February 10th, things are getting ‘Sexy’ with the third release of Sexy Motor Oil.
-Series Two brings unique flavors of coffee and coconut.
+Series Three brings unique flavors of chocolate, caramel, banana, and cacao.
 As the story goes, Breckenridge Brewery took our freshly dumped Bourbon Whiskey barrels and aged their Imperial Oatmeal Stout in them.
 YUM!
 We took those barrels back and filled them with Bourbon Whiskey and aged it for over a year and we are calling this one, Sexy Motor Oil.

 This release will be the fifth time we’ve produced a beer-barreled whiskey and they have all been damn good so far.
 This original collab kickstarted a larger partnership with Breckenridge Brewery with the biggest collaborative release in Nov.
 2021 with Buddy Pass, an Imperial Stout Cask Finish Whiskey.
-We are already aging Series Two of Buddy Pass that will be distributed across 5 states, set to hit the shelves mid-Oct.

 The Story Behind the Original Sexy Motor Oil